 Why this solution?
 Inspired by Pinterest, I bought these cascading wall organizers because they allow me to store old assignments and handouts for up to 2 weeks per subject.
+(Check out my Amazon Finds for more options.)
 I do keep hard copies of my assignments from year to year, which are stored in file folders by subject in a large file cabinet.
 These cascading folders allow me to put the extra copies somewhere that students can easily find them sorted by day.
 Every Monday, I put the three weeks old file folders into my large file cabinet and boom!
 Done.

 Solution #3: Student Supply Station

 I came by this storage solution completely by mistake.
 I actually ordered it to organize all my scrapbook paper at home.
 By the time I realized that scrapbook paper did not actually fit into this box, it was too late to return (because it was sitting in the packaging in my den for like 3 months…).
 My husband suggested that I use it for classroom storage.
 I took it to school and voila! no more questions about needing pencils.